ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/a-star/lessons/003_understanding_heuristics.md

 A heuristic is admissible if it never overestimates the actual cost to reach the goal.
 This property ensures that A* will find the optimal path.

 For example, straight-line distance is admissible because you can't reach the goal in less distance than a straight line (assuming no teleportation!).

+In our example:
+- Manhattan distance (5) is admissible if we can only move in 4 directions
+- Euclidean distance (3.61) is admissible in any scenario, but might be too optimistic if we can only move in 4 directions
+- Diagonal distance (3.83) is admissible if we can move in 8 directions

 ### 2. Consistent (or Monotonic)